silverkkang/DL/README.md

 # 🤖DL (Deep Learning)

+This folder organizes study materials for the Deep Learning course.
-Study Python for data analysis
+Learning Python for data analysis and various deep learning models.